Reviews You Can Rely On

 Compromised materials

-The Leatherman Wave+ brings heaps of value to the LM lineup.
-They take 90% of what makes other popular tools, such as the standout Charge+, so impressive, then sell it for 60% of the cost.
-What you get is an excellent value in a full-sized tool, which LM claims is the best-selling multi-tool on the market.
-We should note that the Wingman is less expensive by a significant margin but makes more feature and material compromises accordingly.
+The Leatherman Wave+ has been a best seller in this category for a long time, and for good reason: it's an undeniably great value.
+Leatherman takes 90% of what makes their other popular tools so impressive, such as the standout Charge+, then offers it all here for 60% the cost.
+What you get is affordable top-tier performance in a full-sized tool.
+The Wingman is worth a value shout-out too, as it's less expensive by a significant margin but does make more feature and material compromises accordingly.
 For a full-featured tool, the Wave+ is still the bargain shopper's best choice.

 Read more: Leatherman Wave+ review